 Child Life Certification

 Applicants will be required to submit the Common Child Life Internship Application, three letters of recommendation (including at least one from a college instructor), a resume, a letter from a Certified Child Life Specialist stating that they have shadowed a CCLS in a hospital setting for at least 8 hours, and unofficial transcripts of all college coursework.
-Applications are due by noon on October 31 of each year, and must be hand-delivered to Dawson Hall Room 123.
-(Because October 31, 2020 is a Saturday, applications for 2020 are due by noon on Friday, October 30.)
+Applications are due by 4 pm on October 31 of each year, and must be hand-delivered to Dawson Hall Room 123.
 Interviews for the Child Life Joint Program will take place on the UGA campus in mid-November, and acceptance letters will be mailed to the student's home address in mid-December, after fall semester finals are complete.
 Review this checklist before you submit your application to be sure it is complete.